WCS Cape Town Logo

 Our community is built on care, consent, and connection.

-Everyone is welcome here
+Everyone is Welcome

 Across identities, bodies, and dance experience.
 No bigotry or harassment allowed.

-Consent is key
+Consent is Key

 See someone looking uncomfortable?
 Check in.
 Something feel off?
 Flag it to the organisers, no drama required.

-Most of all, dance, connect, and have fun.
-We are building this community together.
+We are building this community together

 We're Here to Listen